-- Apply knowledge of computing and mathematics appropriate to the discipline. - Analyze a problem, and identify and define the computing requirements appropriate to its solution. - Design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs. - Communicate effectively with others to accomplish a common goal. - Explain professional, ethical, legal, security and social issues and responsibilities. - Communicate effectively with a range of audiences. - Analyze the local and global impact of computing on individuals, organizations and society. - Engage in continuing professional development. - Use current techniques, skills, and tools necessary for computing practice. - Apply mathematical foundations, algorithmic principles, and computer science theory in the modeling and design of computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design choices. - Apply design and development principles in the construction of software systems of varying complexity.
+- Apply knowledge of computing and mathematics appropriate to the discipline. - Analyze a problem, and identify and define the computing requirements appropriate to its solution.

+- Design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs. - Communicate effectively with others to accomplish a common goal. - Explain professional, ethical, legal, security and social issues and responsibilities. - Communicate effectively with a range of audiences. - Analyze the local and global impact of computing on individuals, organizations and society. - Engage in continuing professional development. - Use current techniques, skills, and tools necessary for computing practice. - Apply mathematical foundations, algorithmic principles, and computer science theory in the modeling and design of computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design choices. - Apply design and development principles in the construction of software systems of varying complexity.

-CSC 111 Foundations of Computing and Program Design 4 CSC 113 Introduction to Object Oriented Programming 4 CSC 212 Intermediate Object Oriented Programming 4 CSC 230 Data Structures and Algorithms 4 CSC 316 Database Systems I 4 CSC 325 Operating Systems and Environments 4
+CSC 111 Foundations of Computing and Program Design 4

+CSC 112 Assembly Language 4

+CSC 212 Intermediate Object Oriented Programming 4

+CSC 230 Data Structures and Algorithms 4

+CSC 310 Advanced Programming Topics 4

+CSC 316 Database Systems I 4

+CSC 317 Database Systems II 4

+CSC 325 Operating Systems and Environments 4

 CSC 330 Computer System Architecture 4

 CSC 340 Networking and Data Communications 4

-CSC 424 Software Engineering 4

-CSC 425 BSCS Integrative Project (Capstone) 4

 ITM 433 Human Computer Interaction 4

 ITM 434 Business Ethics and Social Issues in Computing 4

+CSC 425 BSCS Integrative Project (Capstone) 4

-ITM 437 Information Security and Technology 4
+ITM 205 Object Oriented Programming 4

-ITM 446 Systems Analysis and Design II 4

-CSC 425 Prerequisite: may not be taken until all other core courses and concentration elective courses have been successfully completed.
+\CSC 425\ Prerequisite: may not be taken until all other core courses and concentration elective courses have been successfully completed.

 A minimum grade of "C" is required in CSC 425 to meet graduation requirements.